hirzalla/npc-max-hit/README.md

-# Opponent Max Hit Plugin
+# Npc Max Hit Plugin

 A RuneLite plugin that displays the maximum hit values for non-player opponents by fetching data from the OSRS Wiki.